Amund211/autofish/README.md

 ### Authentication
 This application handles authentication just like the vanilla minecraft client, and does not store your password.
-However, you may not always need to enter your password to authenticate.
-This is because the application stores an accesstoken, which is used instead of your password.
+You may not always need to enter your password to authenticate; this is because the application stores an accesstoken, which is used instead of your password.
 This is the same reason that you do not need to log in every time you open minecraft.

 When authenticating for the first time, pyCraft creates a random ```clientToken```, which means that using this application should not interfere with your other minecraft sessions.